mozman/ezdxf/docs/source/dxfinternals/fileencoding.rst

 DXF Version R2007 and later
 ---------------------------

-Starting with DXF version R2007 (AC1021) the drawing files are saved with UTF-8 encoding, the header variable *$DWGCODEPAGE* is still in use, but I don't know if the setting has any meaning.
+Starting with DXF version R2007 (AC1021) the drawing files are encoded by UTF-8, the header variable *$DWGCODEPAGE* is still in use, but I don't know, if the setting still has any meaning.

 Encoding characters in the unicode schema ``\U+nnnn`` is still functional.